Fact checked

 Many Canadians choose family members or loved ones; however, a beneficiary can also be a charity or organization that is meaningful to you.
 Below we have outlined a list of individuals that people commonly choose as their beneficiary or beneficiaries.

-Similarly, Common-law spouses often choose each other as the primary beneficiaries of their wills.
+Similarly, common-law spouses often choose each other as the primary beneficiaries of their wills.
 Common law spouses do not automatically have the same property rights under the law as married couples, so it’s even more important that this desire be recorded.

 Your children: A child or children born to you— including those from a prior marriage or legally adopted by you - are eligible to be named as your beneficiary.
 Although by law stepchildren are not legally considered your children, you can, of course, leave property to anyone you desire including your stepchildren.
+Here are some ways to divide an estate between siblings →

 A minor: You can leave gifts, assets, and property to minors in your will, but keep in mind that the minor will not be able to receive or control any property.
 Please see the section on minor beneficiaries and their guardians.